mbovel/itp-project/report.md

 1. The need to repeat the evidence parameter such as `{ev: BoolEq A}` in multiple definitions.
 Could that be avoided using sections?
 2. `Unable to satisfy the following constraints` errors that we were not able to resolve easily.

-After trying to resolve these issues for a few hours, we decided to switch to modules which allowed us to get started faster.
+We decided to switch to modules, as it allowed us to get started faster.

 ### Custom Map vs `FMap`

 We decided to implement our own map structure as a list of pairs, instead of using the [`FMap`](https://coq.inria.fr/doc/V8.13.2/stdlib/Coq.FSets.FMapInterface.html) module provided by Coq.

 The main reason for this choice is that we wanted to use the syntactic equality `=` instead of the `eq` of `Structures.Equalities`.
-But maybe we could just have defined `eq` in terms of `=`?

 Another reason was that we wanted to have more control over the implementation of the map and make sure that we understood every part of it.

 ## Related work